ducasp/MSX-Development/UNAPI/HGETF/README.md

 		   adapter and cpu is up to it. :-) And nowadays internet connections and servers are really reliable.

-Using both options downloading from a local server to my MSX using an ESP8266 based network adapter HGET performance went from 5KB/s (original) to 9KB/s (pre allocate file) to a whooping 34KB/s (pre allocate, no breathe, no print)!!!
+Using both options downloading from a local server to my MSX using an ESP8266 based network adapter HGET performance for a 512KB file went from 5KB/s (original) to 20KB/s (no breathe) to a whooping 34KB/s (pre allocate, no breathe, no print)!!!

 HGETF (c)2019 Oduvaldo Pavan Junior - ducasp@gmail.com